 2016 SA Art Times, University of Pretoria Graduate Exhibition, December 2016

-2019 Southern African Foundation for Contemporary Art (SAFFCA), one-month residency at Entabeni Farm, Knysna
+2019 Southern African Foundation for Contemporary Art (SAFFCA), Residency at Entabeni Farm, Knysna

 2018 Recipient of the Young Female Residency Award with The Project Space, founded by Benon Lutaaya